TransRoman Dictionary in Unicode

 Windows System Requirements:

-Requires any Unicode-compatible application, including Microsoft Office (except PowerPoint 2003 and earlier), Adobe InDesign, and QuarkXPress 7 and newer, LibreOffice, or OpenOffice.org 3.0.
+Requires any Unicode-compatible application, including Microsoft Office (except PowerPoint 2003 and earlier), Adobe InDesign, and QuarkXPress 7 and newer, LibreOffice, or OpenOffice.org 3.0 or newer.

 Older, non-Unicode applications such as QuarkXPress 6.5 and earlier, PageMaker, and Corel WordPerfect are not compatible.